Netflix/vmaf/libvmaf/tools/README.md

 ```

 ## Model
-Previous versions of this library required a `.pkl` VMAF Model file.
-Since libvmaf v2.0.0, these `.pkl` model files have been depreciated in favor of `.json` model files.
-If you have a previously trained `.pkl` model you would like to convert to `.json`, we have provided this [Python script](../python/vmaf/script/convert_model_from_pkl_to_json.py) to do so. `vmaf` now has a number of VMAF models built-in.
-This means that no VMAF model files are required at all, the models are read from the binary itself.
+`vmaf` now has a number of VMAF models built-in.
+This means that no external VMAF model files are required, and the models are read from the binary itself.
+Previous versions of `libvmaf` required a `.pkl` format model file.
+Since v2.0.0, these `.pkl` model files have been depreciated in favor of `.json` model files.
+If you have a previously trained `.pkl` model you would like to convert to `.json`, the following [Python conversion script](../python/vmaf/script/convert_model_from_pkl_to_json.py) is available.
+If the `--model` parameter is not passed at all, `version=vmaf_v0.6.1` is enabled by default.

 ```
 # built-in model